-All children access a daily act of Collective Worship focusing on themes relating to universal values education.
-All classes follow a structured PSHE programme in line with the 2020 statutory guidance for Relationships Education, Relationships and Sex Education and Health Education.
+Children access a daily act of Collect Worship focusing on themes relating to universal values education.
+All classes follow a structured PSHE programme in line with the 2020 statutory guidance for Relationships and Sex Education and Health Education.
 Lessons take place weekly in addition to weekly Philosophy and Forest School sessions.

 Developing happy and healthy individuals is key to the school's vision.
-Developing and supporting mental wellbeing underpins the school's curriculum, the whole school approach to teaching and learning and the school's Relationship and Behaviour policy which promotes good moral values through restorative sanctions.
-All teaching staff have received Emotion Coaching training, Attachment Theory training and Growth Mindset training meaning they have the knowledge and skills to improve the emotional, mental and social development of all pupils including those with SEND.
+Developing and supporting mental wellbeing underpins the school's curriculum, the whole school approach to teaching and learning and the school's Relationship and Behaviour policy which promote good moral values through restorative sanctions.
+All teaching staff have received emotion coaching training, attachment theory training and growth mindset training meaning they have the knowledge and skills to improve the emotional, mental and social development of all pupils including those with SEND.

-Where additional support is required, the school provides intervention in the form of: Social skills groups; Play leaders; Relationship Based Play; 'Time to Talk' and lunchtime and playtime support.
+Where additional support is required, the school provides intervention in the form of: Social skills groups; Play leaders; Relationship Based Play and lunchtime and playtime support.
 Outside agencies also support children with social emotional needs such as: Educational Psychologist; Early Intervention and Integrated Services for Looked After Children.

 The school adheres to their Anti-Bullying Policy which outlines a consistent school response to any bullying incidents that may occur.
 The school takes all forms of bullying seriously and intervene to prevent incidents from taking place.
-During collective worship, PSHE and Philosophy lessons the children learn about bullying and how to keep themselves and others happy and safe, including online.
+During collective worship, PSHE and Philosophy lessons, the children learn about bullying and how to keep themselves and others happy and safe, including online.